diku-dk/futhark/tools/release/README.md

  * Verify the version number in `package.yaml`.

+ * Make sure you've committed any changes you may have made due to the previous two steps.

  * Run `git tag vX.Y.Z`.

  * Push the tag: `git push --tags`.
 This counts as a release on